Clements 2019 taxonomy update for AviSys

 - Copy all of the files in For Data folder to your AviSys data folder (each data folder, if you have more than one).

 Suggestion: If you use band codes for finding species, I suggest that you do not copy the new band code files until after you have resolved conflicts.
 Otherwise there may not be a band code available for finding an old name that you need to change.
-The band code files are WLDCODE.AVI and WORLDSEL.AVI in the data folder, and BANDCODE.AVI and BANDSEL.AVI in the data file.
+The band code files are WLDCODE.AVI and WORLDSEL.AVI in the data folder, and BANDCODE.AVI and BANDSEL.AVI in the main folder.

 - Switch to World Mode.